 Big Data and Machine Learning

 Where big data and machine learning meet, an informational revolution awaits and there’s no field where the transforming potential is greater than medicine.
 Doctors will be aided by smart algorithms that mine their patient’s dataset, complete with previous diagnoses or genetic information.
 The machine would go through the vast records and correlate with medical information.
 For instance, a cancer patient might come in for treatment.
-The doctor would then be informed that since the patient has a certain gene or set of genes a customized treatments would apply.
+The doctor would then be informed that since the patient has a certain gene or set of genes a customized treatment would apply.
 Amazing!

 You might have heard of Bitcoin, but it’s not the only form of cryptocurrency.
 Today, there are thousands of cryptocurrencies.
 Unlike government-backed currencies, which are usually regulated and created by a central bank, cryptocurrencies are generated by computers that solve a complex series of algorithms and rely on decentralized, peer-to-peer networks.
 If these were just a fad a few years ago, things are a lot serious now.
 Shortly after Bitcoin’s creation, one user spent 10,000 Bitcoin for two pizzas.
 That would be worth about $8m a few short years later.
 Today, they’re worth around $63m.

 There’s much debate surrounding cryptocurrency.
 For instance, because it’s decentralized and anonymous Bitcoin has been used and is used to fund illegal activities.
 Also, there’s always the risk of a computer crash erasing your wallet or a hacker ransacking your virtual vault.
-Most of these concerns aren’t all that different to traditional money, though, and with time cryptocurrencies could become very secure.
+Most of these concerns aren’t all that different to those around traditional money, though, and with time cryptocurrencies could become very secure.